Cells and Synapses:

-- Neuromodulators bind to receptors which interact with second messenger systems and are called metabotropic.
+Neuromodulators bind to receptors that interact with second messenger systems and are called metabotropic.

-- interact with specific receptor proteins on the postsynaptic membrane linked to intracellular enzymes.
-Activating these receptors does not directly change membrane voltage or membrane resistance; rather, the action of the NM is mediated through biochemical changes in the postsynaptic neuron.
-The physiological changes mediate by NM typically have long latencies, on the order of seconds and changes can last for minutes, hours or even longer.
+They interact with specific receptor proteins on the postsynaptic membrane linked to intracellular enzymes.
+Activating these receptors does not directly change membrane voltage or membrane resistance; rather, the action of the neuromodulator is mediated through biochemical changes in the postsynaptic neuron.
+The physiological changes mediate by neuromodulators typically have long latencies, on the order of seconds and changes can last for minutes, hours or even longer.

-- Neuromodulators can also have presynaptic effects as well as postsynaptic effects.
-Synaptic terminals can have their own receptors, called autoreceptors, that respond to the substance released by that terminal.
-In this example, the autoreceptors are linked to a cyclic AMP cascade.
-Activation of a kinase by cyclic AMP can modify enzymes involved in the synthesis of neuroactive substances in the terminal.
-Thus, the release of a neuromodulator from a synaptic terminal can regulate by a feedback mechanism the synthesis of that or other neuroactive substances.
+Neuromodulators can also have presynaptic effects as well as postsynaptic effects.
+Synaptic terminals can have their own receptors, called autoreceptors that respond to the substance released by that terminal.
+In this example, the autoreceptors are linked to a cyclic AMP cascade that modifies enzymes involved in the synthesis of neuroactive substances in the terminal.
+Thus, the release of a neuromodulator from a synaptic terminal can regulate by a feedback mechanism the synthesis of its own or other neuroactive substances.

 Classes of Neuroactive Substances:

-It is usually an excitatory NT, but is also known to have some inhibitory effects, such as the slowing of the heartbeat.
+It is usually an excitatory neurotransmitter, but is also known to have some inhibitory effects, such as the slowing of the heartbeat.